ajm

 We had similar case.
 It was in 2002.
 Company was ready to issue another future offer letter.
 Local USCIS office at Buffalo NY did not agree to continue process.
 They said job offer is gone the I-485 is gone and has valid reason the denial.
 They asked my friend to refile I-140 and I-485.

-• Terrell Owens greets fans
+tattoo Terrell Owens

 03-26 02:08 PM